felixheck/laabr/README.md

 ## Contribution
 Fork this repository and push in your ideas.

-Do not forget to add corresponding tests to keep up almost 100% test coverage.<br/>
+Do not forget to add corresponding tests to keep up 100% test coverage.<br/>
 For further information read the [contributing guideline](CONTRIBUTING.md).